ScaleTrade/report-equity/README.md

-# report-equity
+# report-daily-equity
 The financial state of accounts at the end of each day.
-The accounts are grouped according to their "Comment" field value, allowing you to generate reports for customizable groups.
+The accounts are grouped according to their "Group" field value, allowing you to generate reports for customizable groups.